 June 18-22 | Salt Lake City, UT

 CVPR is the premier annual computer vision event comprising the main conference and several co-located workshops and short courses.
 With its high quality and low cost, it provides an exceptional value for students, academics and industry researchers.
-With over 3300 main-conference paper submissions and 979 accepted papers, CVPR 2018 offers an exciting program covering a wide variety of state-of-the-art work in the field of computer vision.
+With over 3300 main-conference paper submissions and 979 accepted papers, CVPR 2018 offers an exciting program covering a wide variety of state-of-the-art work in the field of computer vision for object detection.
 In addition to the main program, CVPR 2018 includes 21 tutorials, 48 workshops, an annual doctoral consortium, and an industrial exhibition featuring over 115 companies.

 Speakers: Dr.Michael S. Brown (Professor, Canada Research Chair in Computer Vision), Bryan S. Morse (Professor in Computer Science, Brigham Young University), Shmuel Peleg (Professor in Computer Science, Hebrew University, Aude Oliva (Principal Research Scientist, CSAIL | Executive Director, MIT-IBM Watson AI Lab), Deva Ramanan (Associate Professor, Robotics Institute, Carnegie Mellon University)